Koadline666/42-push_swap/README.md

 the program displays `Error`
 , otherwise it dispays the operations divided by a newline

+To visualize the sorting operations this [Visualizer](https://github.com/o-reo/push_swap_visualizer) is quite helpful.

 ## Description
 ### mandatory part:
 **run _`make`_**